 - Look to educate and inform yourself on what the process involves and what can happen.

-- There are many services; both local and national, that can provide support and information and advice such as UAVA.
+- There are many services; both local and national, that can provide support and information and advice such as United Against Violence & Abuse (UAVA).
 See our list of useful organisations on the right hand side of this page.

 - Speak to someone.
 If you are, or have experienced honour-based violence, we are here to help.
 Our team of experienced and professional caseworkers can talk with you confidentially and offer guidance and support tailored to your needs.